appdev-lessons/how-to-write-a-lesson/content.md

 ### In-line editing of the lesson on Learn

-Currently, when a lesson is connected to a GitHub repo, the author loses the ability to edit the lesson in-line with the markdown GUI on Learn.
-We are working to re-implement this feature for quick edits on e.g. typos.
-Stay tuned.
+When a lesson is connected to a GitHub repo, the Author can still make edits to the lesson in the markdown GUI interface on Learn.
+When edits are made and the "Update Lesson" button is clicked, a commit is sent to the GitHub repository with the generic message "Inline update of content.md on Learn".
+This ensures that edits can be made either directly to the GitHub repository, or here on Learn, and both locations stay in sync.
+It is recommended that small updates like fixing typos, or drag and dropping additional images into a lesson be made directly here on Learn, with larger updates like rewritten sections carried out via GitHub pull requests and merges.

 ## Write the lesson